 - Embed elements from a variety of sources

 A brilliant feature worth talking about is the WYSIWYG editor.
-Not only is it super easy to use, but it also recognizes duplicate content and prevents the creation of more copies accidentally even if two different members hit “save” at the very same time.
+Not only is it super easy to use, but it also recognizes duplicate content and prevents the creation of more copies accidentally, even if two different members hit “save” simultaneously.
 There’s very little room for errors with Slab.

-With their search function, you can look for important data quickly and integrate a bunch of third-party apps for enhancement of features.
+With their search function, you can look for essential data quickly and integrate a bunch of third-party apps for the enhancement of features.

 SlimWiki stands out a bit from the crowd because they put a lot of attention to the design and user experience, helping you concentrate more on business.
 Usually, when we hear the word “wiki,” probably a boring visualization can be seen.
 However, such is not the case with SlimWiki.

 They have a stunning layout and typography that can massively increase productivity among members.
 Not only that, but you can also share files and view page edit history.
-Every single piece of your data is kept secure and private, so there’s nothing to worry about that.
+Every piece of your data is kept secure and private, so there’s nothing to worry about.

 SlimWiki works with mobile and as well as desktop.